davidborzek/dynts-bann3r/README.md

 | `fontSize` | `16`      | Font size of the label in pixel                                                                                                |
 | `font`     | `16`      | Path to a font (See [Fonts](#fonts))                                                                                                   |
 | `color`    | `#000000` | hex color of the label                                                                                                         |

+With `templatePath` you can configure the path to the banner template you want to use.
+By default the it is `template.png` in the same directory as the binary.

+> Note: If you change it you also have to change the mount configuration of the docker run command.

 ## Placeholder